Manta-Network/docs/docs/guides/XcmOnboarding.md

     `5CacAW3K4gq3Ufv2dAqUFYWKoqJcQaFu346ahesmt4sua7Xx`

-- If you need DOL tokens (the native token for Dolphin) to use your parachain's asset, you can get some from our Discord Bot - We can also provide you with some if you give us your address
+- If you need KMA tokens (the native token for Dolphin) to use your parachain's asset, you can get some from our Discord Bot - We can also provide you with some if you give us your address

 ### Registering Calamari’s Token on your Parachain

-- To register our DOL token on your parachain, you can use the following MultiLocation:
+- To register our KMA token on your parachain, you can use the following MultiLocation:

 `{ "parents": 1, "interior": {"X1": { "Parachain": 2084 }}`

 - And the following metadata:

 ```
-Name: Dolphin
+Name: Calamari
-Symbol: DOL
+Symbol: KMA
-Decimals: 18
+Decimals: 12
 ```

 - Note: Calamari MultiLocation is different!